Leandran/Python-Certificate/README.md

 # Python-Certificate
 Simplilearn python certificate

-Awarded by Simplilarn for the completion of the python training course
+Awarded by Simplilarn for the completion of their python training course